pingevt/drupal-airtable/drupal-airtable.md

 - Detail narrative includes different paragraph elements
 - We had fairly simple limits for this project
 - Airtable does not easily handle ordering of Paragraph bundles
-- I personally added the ability to add Paragrpahs, that won't get effected by the sync
+- I personally added the ability to add Paragraphs, that won't get effected by the sync
 - Our process was to sync content but keep ordering saved in the CMS

 ___